Park Kyung-ho (judoka)

 Park Kyung-ho (Korean: 박경호; RR: Bak Gyeong-ho; born 9 March 1963) is a South Korean judoka.
 He competed in the men's middleweight event at the 1984 Summer Olympics.
 He won a gold medal at the 1986 Asian Games in 86 kg.

-His wife is Seo Hyang-soon, who won a gold medal in archery at the 1984 Summer Olympics.
+Park's wife is Seo Hyang-soon, who won a gold medal in archery at the 1984 Summer Olympics.
 They have three children, their eldest daughter, Park Seong-min (박성민) is a professional golfer.